Tessil/array-hash/README.md

 ### Overview

-- Header-only library, just add the project to your include path and you are ready to go.
+- Header-only library, just add the [include](include/) directory to your include path and you are ready to go.
+If you use CMake, you can also use the `tsl::array_hash` exported target from the [CMakeLists.txt](CMakeLists.txt).
 - Low memory usage with good performances, see the [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for some numbers.
 - Support for move-only and non-default constructible values.
 - Strings with null characters inside them are supported (you can thus store binary data as key).